How to Get Help for a Mental Breakdown

 Nov 4, 2021 | Mental Breakdown, Anxiety, Blog, Depression, Emotional Breakdown, Helping a Loved One

-Many people experience something called a “Mental Breakdown” every year.
-It’s estimated that 1 in 5 adults in the United States feels the symptoms associated with nervous breakdowns.
+Many people experience something called a “mental breakdown” every year.
+It’s estimated that 1 in 5 adults in the United States feels the symptoms associated with nervous breakdowns and mental health challenges.
 Although there are many misconceptions about what exactly a mental breakdown is, it’s most often a common side effect of depression or anxiety disorders.

 How can you identify the signs of a nervous breakdown, and what can you do to help?